Paptop/TunnelProxy/README.md

 tested on kernel version 4.15.0-96-generic

 ## Issues
 **Only works with wired connection for now.
 Don't test on wifi.
-Because wifi has problems bridging.
-More time needed**
+Because wifi has problems bridging.**
 ## Getting started

 ### Installing first time